 Version 1.7 can be downloaded now.
-It also support SOLIDWORKS-installations in German, French, Spanish and Brazilian Portuguese.
+It also supports SOLIDWORKS-installations in German, French, Spanish and Brazilian Portuguese.
 This is a great start towards supporting all 14 languages that SOLIDWORKS supports.

 You want to get started as quickly as possible when you are trying out new software.

-Previous version of Drew asked to change all kinds of settings.
+Previous versions of Drew asked to change all kinds of settings.
 Just at the moment that you don’t really know what these settings actually mean.

 That is why we replaced our Style Capture Wizard with the greatly simplified Welcome Wizard.

-Activating a license is done within a few seconds, whether you start a free trial or already have purchased a license in our Shop.
+Activating a license is done within a few seconds, whether you start a free trial or already have purchased a license.

 Creating Company Styles will also take you less than a minute.
-Just drag the Sheet Formats that you would like to use to the right and Drew will create Company Styles for your.
-We just ask you to check if we bundled the Sheet formats correctly and if the name of the Company Styles are correct.
+Just drag the Sheet Formats that you would like to use to the right and Drew will create Company Styles for you.
+We just ask you to check if we bundled the Sheet formats correctly and if the names of the Company Styles are correct.
 That is all you need to do.

-Do you prefer to do a deep dive in the settings?
+Do you prefer to do a deep dive into the settings?
 We offer you this option when you finish the wizard.